Estimated Reading Time: 10 Minutes

 3. Accountability & Support

 Losing weight as an intention is one of the most emotionally driven goals I’ve ever encountered as a personal trainer.
-Having a supportive environment and personal support for your most challenging moments can be the lifeline you need to maintain your momentum and get you across the finish line, it’s not just that though, an engaged trainer is also someone to share success with and celebrate the smallest wins to the major achievements.
+Having a supportive environment and personal support for your most challenging moments can be the lifeline you need to maintain your momentum and get you across the finish line, it’s not just that though, an engaged fitness coach is also someone to share success with and celebrate everything from the smallest wins to the major achievements.

 Of course, personal training isn’t the only option if you’d like to get some help in losing weight.
 Let's explore some other options: